Save Our Heritage

 1997 The four towns surrounding Hanscom Field all vote unanimously at their town meetings to protect the surrounding resources and limit the growth of the airport.
 However, they are powerless to affect the situation

 1999 Startup airline Shuttle America proposes to start commercial operations at Hanscom against the expressed wishes of dozens of community organizations and the general public.
-Massport railroads through an approval without any consideration of input of the public.

 1999 As a result of the process violations in the approval of Shuttle America, the four towns file a lawsuit against Massport and Shuttle America